 Why Do You Get Cavities?

-Cavities, or tooth decay, is almost always the result of sugars left behind on surfaces of the teeth and gums.
+Cavities, or tooth decay, are almost always the result of sugars left behind on surfaces of the teeth and gums.
 Sugars are quickly turned into harmful acids by bacteria, damaging the tooth structure and gum tissue.
 Plaque is a sticky substance that is constantly forming in the mouth.
-It builds up along teeth, between teeth and around the gums.
+It builds up along teeth, between teeth, and around the gums.

 - Teeth that have large or many crevices